shanewhitlock/js-minicamp-homework-2/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* for loop
+	a way to perform the same actions over and over, a specific (or infinite) number of times.
 	* && || !
+	&& === And, || === or, ! === Not
 	* Array
+	Like a list, it can hold any type of value
 	* git
+	a tool to help programmers use version control.
 	* GitHub
+	a tool to utilize git.
+You can store your code there and see other's code.

 2. Install git.  https://git-scm.com/downloads

 3. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status